 After you park in the paved lot, you’ll take a wooden walkway to the pier.
 You’ll pass the bathrooms, which have showers, toilets, and sinks.
 “Go” before you continue on to the pier.
-There are also water fountains and a cold drink machine located at the restrooms.
+There are also water fountains and a cold drink machine located near the restrooms.
 Drinks are $1.50 each.

 Ft.
 Clinch State Park

 Before your fishing trip, get familiar with the required size limits and number of species you can keep.
 The most likely catches from the pier include redfish, spotted seatrout, flounder, whiting, sheepshead, sharks, spadefish, ladyfish, and black drum, so I’ve included the information for these species: